Munich: Amerikanerblock

 Amerikanerblock, 1930-1931.
 Architect: Otho Orlando Kurz.
 Photo: Daniela Christmann

-The depictions on the gate wings show the four elements: air (zeppelin, windmill), fire (hearth, factory, salamander), water (sea creatures, ships) and earth (Adam and Eve, plants).
+The depictions on the gate wings illustrate the four elements: air (zeppelin and windmill), fire (hearth, factory, and salamander), water (sea creatures and ships), and earth (Adam and Eve and plants).

-The designs were probably made by Munich sculptor Erwin Kurz, who had been repeatedly commissioned with the artistic decoration of his son’s buildings.
+The designs were likely created by Munich sculptor Erwin Kurz, who was repeatedly commissioned to decorate his son’s buildings artistically.

 Amerikanerblock, 1930-1931.
 Architect: Otho Orlando Kurz.
 Photo: Daniela Christmann